AaltoIIC/Co-Des/README.md

 ### **/flask_server**
 This folder contains files necessary to run an example analysis server.
 This server implements a torsional vibration analysis of a given assembly using openTorsion library.
+The server has only one endpoint /v1/opentorsion.
+The server specification in OpenAPI format can be find from: https://juusoautiosalo.github.io/dev-twinbase-ddt/16b5f878-e6a1-47fc-8b6a-bb168b29dfe8/openapi.yaml

 #### **/flask_server/app.py**
 App.py is part of default Flask file structure and defines the application.
 Run this file to run the server: